toninorair/srclib-typescript/README.md

 * [vega/vega-lite](https://github.com/vega/vega-lite) - fails, one duplicate Ref

 **Next issues were found:**
-1. Unsupported builtins for interfaces
+* Unsupported builtins for interfaces.
-2. Partially supported shorthand property assignments
+* Partially supported shorthand property assignments.
-3. ExportSpecifiers can work better
+* ExportSpecifiers can work better.
-4. Import clause not fully supported (syntax tree kind = 226)
+* Import clause not fully supported (syntax tree kind = 226).

 ## Run procedure
 Testing this toolchain requires that you have installed `src` from